LtECoD/LtECoD.github.io/_page/blog.md

-@def title = "Blog"

 # Blog

 I am hosting here a small blog, updated once every blue moon.
-Most of my posts concern topics I found worthwile to explore into detail.
-Others are summaries of books I found particularly interesting, transcripts of presentiations I gave or snippets of code to explore.
+Most of my posts concern topics I found worthwhile to explore into detail.
+Others are summaries of books/papers I found particularly interesting, transcripts of presentations I gave or snippets of code to explore.

 ## Posts by year